Utsav1417/News-Point/README.md

 # News-Point

-A News-Point is a Web App which displays Indian News.
+A News-Point is a Web App which displays Indian News with different categories.

 # News-Point